gyrogovernance/science/docs/Foundations/CommonGovernanceModel.md

 **Intelligence Integrity (from BU):** Measured as convergence rate to commutative closure within amplitude bound m_p.

-These metrics form a complete set of observables in the sense of spectral theory [11], with each corresponding to a self-adjoint operator whose eigenvalues determine measurement outcomes.
+These metrics derive from theorems UNA, ONA, and BU.
 Aligned systems maintain traceability, preserve variety, ensure accountability, and converge to balance.

 ## 6.2 Resolution of Hilbert's Sixth Problem

 Hilbert's sixth problem [1] called for the axiomatization of physics.
 The challenge was to provide a rigorous logical investigation of the axioms underlying physical theory, comparable to the axiomatization achieved in geometry.

-CGM shows that physical law possesses inherent axiomatic structure when observation is treated as foundational.
+CGM derives physical law from axiomatic structure, with observation as foundational.
 From axioms CS1–CS7, space, time, and physical constants emerge as theorems, not assumptions (Sections 5.3-5.5).
 The framework provides the missing Hilbert space structure for Hilbert's sixth problem: the modal operators [L] and [R] generate the algebra of observables, with the horizon constant S defining the normalization.
 Geometry, dynamics, and quantum structure follow from the requirement that existence observe itself coherently, completing Hilbert's axiomatization program.

 ## 6.3 Summary Table and Conclusion